I had a meeting earlier this week with a potential client. When I walked into his office for Work, our conversation went like this:

 He looked at me and smirked.
 He said, “You don’t get paid to catch up.”

 You Don’t Get Paid To Catch Up

 I said that was so true and I asked him if I could steal his phrase.
 “You don’t get paid to catch up”.
 If you think about that, he is 100% right.
 What are you doing today to be as productive as you possibly can?
-There are 168-hours in a week.
+There are 168 hours of Work in a week.
 What are you doing with that time?
-Yes, you have to sleep, so we can subtract 58-hours for sleeping and you are left with 112-hours.
+Yes, you have to sleep, so we can subtract 58 hours for sleeping, and you are left with 112 hours.

-How are you going to make those 112-hours the most productive time that you possibly can, and again, just as my prospect – who will hopefully become a client – said, “you don’t get paid to catch up”.
+How are you going to make those 112 hours the most productive time that you possibly can, again, just as my prospect – who will hopefully become a client – said, “you don’t get paid to catch up”.